 “I keep up to date by reading trade magazines and the press, attending seminars and participating in several disability benefits listservs,” says Joanna, who frequently contributes articles and leads seminars in Virginia on SSDI and SSI issues.

-Joanna L. Suyes focuses her practice on Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claims.
+Joanna L. Suyes is a social security disability lawyer who focuses her practice on Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claims.
 When working with clients in social security cases, Joanna can assist with everything from filing the initial application to going through the appeals process, including representing clients in hearings before administrative law judges.

 A native of Chesterfield County and a graduate of Thomas Dale High School, Joanna graduated from the College of William & Mary and received her Master of Divinity degree from the Baptist Theological Seminary at Richmond.

 Joanna worked as a paralegal at Marks & Harrison, then went on to earn her law degree from the T. C. Williams School of Law at the University of Richmond, where she graduated cum laude.

 Joanna has worked as an attorney at Marks & Harrison since law school and is a Principal of the Firm.